DecLearn/declearn/README.md

 Some third-party requirements are optional, and may not be installed.
 These are also specified as part of the `pyproject.toml` file, and may be divided into two categories:<br/>
-(a) dependencies of optional, applied declearn components (such as the TensorFlow and PyTorch tensor libraries) that are not imported with declearn by default ;<br/>
+(a) dependencies of optional, applied declearn components (such as the PyTorch and Tensorflow tensor libraries, or the gRPC and websockets network communication backends) that are not imported with declearn by default<br/>
 (b) dependencies for running tests on the package (mainly pytest and some of its plug-ins)

 The second category is more developer-oriented, while the first may or may not be relevant depending on the use case to which you wish to apply `declearn`.

+In the `pyproject.toml` file, the `[project.optional-dependencies]` tables `all` and `test` respectively list the first and (first + second) categories, while additional tables redundantly list dependencies unit by unit.

 ### Using a virtual environment (optional)